SelinaBlijleven/DataAnalysis072024/README.md

 [Kaggle.com](https://www.kaggle.com) offers a wide variety of datasets, also indicating a usability score per dataset.
 Another great source is [HuggingFace](https://huggingface.co/datasets).
 You can download any dataset and import it using a suitable I/O library.

-## Contact

-Any questions?
-You can e-mail me at selina.blijleven@code-cafe.nl.